Guanaco: Population and distribution

 Guanacos inhabit the steppes, scrublands and mountainous regions of South America.
 They are found in the altiplano of Peru, Bolivia and Chile, and in Patagonia, with a small population in Paraguay.
 In Argentina they are more numerous in Patagonian regions, as well as in places such as Isla Grande de Tierra del Fuego.
 In these areas, they have more robust populations, since grazing competition from livestock is limited.
 Guanaco respond to forage availability, occupying zones with low to intermediate food availability in the breeding season and those with the highest availability in the non-breeding season.

 Estimates, as of 2016, place their numbers around 1.5 to 2 million animals: 1,225,000–1,890,000 in Argentina, 270,000–299,000 in Chile, 3,000 in Peru, 150–200 in Bolivia and 20–100 in Paraguay.
 This is only 3–7% of the guanaco population before the arrival of the Spanish conquistadors in South America.
 A small population introduced by John Hamilton exists on Staats Island in the Falkland Islands (Malvinas), with a population of around 400 as of 2003.
 In Torres del Paine National Park, the numbers of guanacos increased from 175 in 1975 to 3,000 in 1993.

 Guanacos live in herds composed of females, their young, and a dominant male.
 Bachelor males form separate herds.
 While reproductive groups tend to remain small, often containing no more than 10 adults, bachelor herds may contain as many as 50 males.
-They can run at 56 km/h per hour, often over steep and rocky terrain.
+They can run at 56 km/h, often over steep and rocky terrain.
 They are also excellent swimmers.
 A guanaco's typical lifespan is 20 to 25 years.

 In Bolivia, the habitat of Guanacos is found to be threatened by woody plant encroachment.